africandh-ku/africandh-ku.github.io/_posts/2020-10-08-digital-storytelling-symposium-2020.md

 ## Register

 The symposium is free and open to anyone to join.
+It will be streamed via Zoom and Facebook/YouTube.

 Please check back for registration information.

 ----
 ## Sponsors